 High Peaks Distilling

 You can’t call scotch made outside of Scotland true scotch, but you can borrow the copper-pot system and the attitude of the distilleries across the pond to make a delicious single-malt whiskey stateside.
 That’s what High Peaks, in Lake George, set out to do.
 Their single malts and bourbons are all made in small batches from malted barley or locally grown corn that is mashed, fermented, distilled, and bottled entirely in-house.
 That means a tour of the facility will take your from grain to glass, allowing you the chance to see the whole process, including those whiskeys in the process of aging for two years (the minimum requirement for anything High Peaks produces).

 Of all the craft beverage companies on this list, you’ve most likely heard of Adirondack Brewery as their 23 different brews have been a hit up and down the East Coast.
-A visit to their Lake George-based brewery and pub allows you the opportunity to try their seven pub-exclusive drafts like the “shapeshifting” IPAs like the Helix which starts off soft and floral but finishes with a brisk and bitter bite.
-As an added bonus, the log-cabin-style pub serves up some serious comfort food like chowder and barbeque as well as a line of housemade sodas for those who can’t partake in the beer tastings.
+A visit to their Lake George-based brewery and log-cabin-style pub allows you the opportunity to try their seven pub-exclusive drafts like the “shapeshifting” IPAs like the Helix which starts off soft and floral but finishes with a brisk and bitter bite.
+As an added bonus, they also brew and bottle The Sagamore Resort’s own special Sagamore Ale, which means you can keep sipping their suds once you venture back to the resort.

 Lake George Distilling Co.